nge-layy/securewatch-soc/docs/phase-01/commands.md

-# Phase 1 - Command Reference
+# Phase 1 - Commands

-These are the main commands I used during Phase 1 to verify the server and prepare it for the next stages of the project.
+These are the main commands I used during Phase 1 to verify the Ubuntu Server installation and prepare it for the next stages of the SecureWatch Home SOC project.

 ---